July 2016 Update: Cleaned up grammar. This article should read better.

 Now imagine that Jesus is there on that street amidst all that bustle and activity.
-Imagine that you are right there near by so that you can see and hear what takes place.
+Assume that you are right there nearby so that you can see and hear what takes place.

 Jesus approaches a shopper burdened down with packages.
 He inquires of her.
 "Would you tell me the meaning of all this excitement and commotion?"

-Well, the woman continues to brush on past, but for some strange reason she stops and answers rather irritably what she feels is a foolish question.
+Well, the woman continues to brush by, but for some strange reason she stops and answers rather irritably what she feels is a foolish question.
 "Mister, this is Christmas!"